The basics on HIV transmission, testing and treatment

 HIV is a virus that can weaken your immune system, the body’s built-in defence against disease and illness.
 You can have HIV without knowing it.
 That’s why it’s so important to get tested.

 With proper treatment and care, people with HIV can live long and healthy lives and avoid passing HIV to others.
 In fact, a person living with HIV who is on successful treatment cannot pass HIV to their sex partners.

 There is no vaccine to prevent HIV but there are things you can do to avoid passing or getting HIV.
 Read on to learn more!

 - your race or ethnic origin

 How does a person get HIV?

 HIV can only be passed by these five body fluids:

 - breast milk

-The two main ways that HIV can get passed between you and someone else are:
+The two main ways that HIV can be passed are: